House of Mengüjek: Mengüjek Gazi

 Little is known about the founder Mengüjek Ghazi.
 He was probably one of the commanders of the Great Seljuk, and his principality seems to have been founded in the years following the battle.
 The beylik was split into the Erzincan and Divriği branches after the death of Emir İshak in 1142.
-By 1178, Behramşah, of the Erzincan branch, had proved their alliegance to the Rum Seljuks through marriage.
+By 1178, Behramşah, of the Erzincan branch, had proved their allegiance to the Rum Seljuks through marriage.
 While the Divriği branch under Şahinşah, recognized the Sultanate of Rum as their overlords by declaring it on their copper coins.

 The Erzincan branch was subjugated by the Sultanate of Rum in 1228, and the Divriği branch was ended by the Ilkhanate in 1277.

 Divriği Great Mosque

 The Mengüjek dynasty is remembered primarily for its monuments in Divriği.
 The Divriği Great Mosque was built in 1228 by Ahmed Shah.
 The adjoining medical center, or Darüşşifa, was built in the same year by Turan Melik, daughter of the Mengüjek ruler of Erzincan, Fahreddin Behram Shah.
 Both buildings are on UNESCO's World Heritage List.